SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/data_description.rst

 representations of the data in the FINAL POL DATA table in the polarization map (PMP) FITS file.
 Similarly, for imaging data, a PNG quick-look preview image is generated as a final step in the pipeline.
-These auxiliary products may be distrubuted to observers separately from the FITS file products.
+These auxiliary products may be distributed to observers separately from the FITS file products.

 Data products that contain multiple AORs or that contain observations from